dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssues.md

 - **Infrastructure**: An infrastructure issue is an issue that is not exclusive to your repository and that needs to be investigated by the engineering services (@dotnet/dnceng)
 - **Repository**: A repository issue is an issue that is happening in a particular repository and that should be investigated by the repository owners.

-There are two ways to report a known issue, one is via build analysis and the other one is manually.
+There are two ways to report a Known Issue: one is via Build Analysis and the other one is manually.

 ### Reporting known issue manually